gdoyle87/COMP2701/docs/wk_seven.md

 In `Java`, using the `new` keyword, created a dynamic object in memory with automatic **garbage collection**.
-This means that when an object is no longer needed, its memory is automatically cleaned up like, throwing away garbage, so the space can be reused.
+This means that when an object is no longer needed, its memory is automatically cleaned up, like throwing away garbage, so the space can be reused.

 In `C`, there is no automatic garbage collection.
 We must manage memory